andreaporotti/wp-install-powershell/README.md

 Currently this file allows to configure:
 -  custom PHP code that will be added to the `wp-config.php` file, using the `extra-php` parameter of the `config create` command.
--  a list of plugins to be installed
+-  a list of plugins to be installed.
--  a list of plugins to be deleted
+-  a list of plugins to be deleted.
--  the theme to be deleted
+-  the theme to be installed.
--  a list of themes to be deleted
+-  a list of themes to be deleted.

 Please check the comments in the file to know more about the existing configuration.